Yeah69/MrMeeseeks.DIE.Docs/docs/getting-started.md

 Now we are using abstractions and have a true dependency (i.e. `MrMeeseeks` depends on an instance of type `ILogger`).

-Please note that mapping interaces to a specific implementation is only required if the interface has multiple configured implementations.
-If the interfaces has a single configured implementation, then DIE will automatically chose it.
-With multiple implementations a manually configured implementation choice is necessary, but that is a more advanced topic.
+Note that mapping interfaces to a specific implementation is only necessary if the interface has multiple configured implementations.
+If the interface has a single configured implementation, DIE will automatically choose it.
+With multiple implementations, a manual choice of the configured implementation is required, but that is a more advanced topic.

 ## Generated Code